Mollusca: Uses by humans

 Molluscs, especially bivalves such as clams and mussels, have been an important food source since at least the advent of anatomically modern humans, and this has often resulted in overfishing.
 Other commonly eaten molluscs include octopuses and squids, whelks, oysters, and scallops.
 In 2005, China accounted for 80% of the global mollusc catch, netting almost 11000000 t.
 Within Europe, France remained the industry leader.
 Some countries regulate importation and handling of molluscs and other seafood, mainly to minimize the poison risk from toxins that can sometimes accumulate in the animals.

 Most molluscs with shells can produce pearls, but only the pearls of bivalves and some gastropods, whose shells are lined with nacre, are valuable.
 The best natural pearls are produced by marine pearl oysters, Pinctada margaritifera and Pinctada mertensi, which live in the tropical and subtropical waters of the Pacific Ocean.
 Natural pearls form when a small foreign object gets stuck between the mantle and shell.

 The two methods of culturing pearls insert either "seeds" or beads into oysters.
 The "seed" method uses grains of ground shell from freshwater mussels, and overharvesting for this purpose has endangered several freshwater mussel species in the southeastern United States.
 The pearl industry is so important in some areas, significant sums of money are spent on monitoring the health of farmed molluscs.

 Other luxury and high-status products were made from molluscs.
 Tyrian purple, made from the ink glands of murex shells, "fetched its weight in silver" in the fourth century BC, according to Theopompus.
 The discovery of large numbers of Murex shells on Crete suggests the Minoans may have pioneered the extraction of "imperial purple" during the Middle Minoan period in the 20th–18th centuries BC, centuries before the Tyrians.
 Sea silk is a fine, rare, and valuable fabric produced from the long silky threads (byssus) secreted by several bivalve molluscs, particularly Pinna nobilis, to attach themselves to the sea bed.
 Procopius, writing on the Persian wars circa 550 CE, "stated that the five hereditary satraps (governors) of Armenia who received their insignia from the Roman Emperor were given chlamys (or cloaks) made from lana pinna.
 Apparently, only the ruling classes were allowed to wear these chlamys."

 Mollusc shells, including those of cowries, were used as a kind of money (shell money) in several preindustrial societies.
 However, these "currencies" generally differed in important ways from the standardized government-backed and -controlled money familiar to industrial societies.
 Some shell "currencies" were not used for commercial transactions, but mainly as social status displays at important occasions, such as weddings.
-When used for commercial transactions, they functioned as commodity money, as a tradable commodity whose value differed from place to place, often as a result of difficulties in transport, and which was vulnerable to incurable inflation if more efficient transport or "goldrush" behavior appeared.
+When used for commercial transactions, they functioned as a means of exchange similar to money in ordinary business transactions, a tradable good whose value differed from place to place, often as a result of difficulties in transport, and which was vulnerable to incurable inflation if more efficient transport or "goldrush" behavior appeared.